zendyte/alx-pre_course/0x01-git/README.md

 Welcome to **my 0x01-git** repo created for **ALX SE Training**.
 This repository will be used as a library for all my code base through this program.

-Always checkout the README.md file for guardience if you're lost...
+Always checkout the README.md file for guidance if you're lost...

 Once again welcome, and smooth sail.